50+ Essential SaaS Statistics and Industry Trends for 2026

 2. SaaS represents 70% of total software spending in the average enterprise, up from 55% in 2020.
 (Technology spending analysis)

 3. The average organization spends $4,200 per employee annually on SaaS, though this varies significantly by industry and company size.
+Average global spend per employee on SaaS is set to surpass $100 per month.
 (Industry benchmarks)

 4. SaaS spending has grown 2.5x faster than overall IT budgets over the past five years.
 (Spending analysis)